Make Your Reception Sing with the Perfect Wedding Tunes

 - A heads-up on whether you want them to take requests from enthusiastic guests

-Great wedding entertainers know exactly how to energize a room (or calm it down if needed).
-And although you’ll probably provide a song list, give them space to choose the timing of each piece so that it keeps the crowd entertained.
+Great wedding entertainers know exactly how to energize a room - or calm it down if needed.
+Moreover, although you’ll probably provide a song list, give your wedding entertainer space to choose the timing of each piece so that it keeps the crowd buoyant.
 Some songs which are incredibly emotional for you two might not have the same impact for your guests.
-Or, if they feel energy waning they might know the perfect tune to cue up next.
+Alternatively, if they feel energy waning, they’ll know the perfect tune to cue up next.

 Thoughts From Our Experts

 “Your DJ can really make or break your wedding reception atmosphere.
 We see a lot of DJs come and go, and it's always your best bet to go with someone tried and true.”